 Barn Animals

-Farm Stay Experience with Horses, Llamas, Donkeys & Chickens!
+Farm Stay Experience with Horses, Mini Donkeys & Chickens!

-After our guests get settled, most choose to participate in our fun and successful animal introduction routine.
+Safe fencing separates dog and livestock After our guests get settled, most choose to participate in our fun and successful animal introduction routine.
 We take the long route down to the barn to get people oriented to the trails/property and let guest dogs burn off excited energy.
 As we near the pasture, leashes go back on to meet the big animals.
-Our curious (and guards by nature) llamas usually come down to check-out strangers and we get lots of nose-to-nose greetings.
-Dogs are often surprised that the big prey animals run towards them and it's good to have dogs gain a healthy dose of respect for our pasture pals.
+Our barn animals are not typical since they associate guests and their dogs with getting special treats so usually come up the the fence to say "hi".
+Dogs are often surprised that the big prey animals come towards them and it's good to have dogs gain a healthy dose of respect for our pasture pals.

 Included in your stay at the Dog & Pony Ranch is the opportunity to interact with the barn animals during their late-afternoon feeding.
 PLEASE DO NOT FEED OUR ANIMALS UNLESS WE HAVE PROVIDED THE TREATS/AMOUNTS that are safe for each animal.
 You can meet and pet our livestock, give them their special treats and take some fun photos.
 Guests are also welcome to enjoy farm-fresh eggs from our pasture-raised chickens which we stock in the guest kitchen refridgerator.

-» Optional animal extras: llama walks, horseback riding, and more!
+» Optional animal extras: pony rides and horse grooming/riding sessions

 More Info about our Barn Animals

-Chickens are excellent workers spreading manure in our horse/donkey/llama pasture, PLUS providing daily eggs and guest entertainment.
+Chickens are excellent workers spreading manure in our horse/donkey pasture, PLUS providing daily eggs and guest entertainment.
 What's not to love about these girls?!
 In return for their contributions, Dog & Pony Ranch chickens have a wonderful life with high quality food, room to roam, toys to enjoy, and a large clean predator-proof coop at night.
-To learn more about our chickens, see our happy hens video.
+To learn more about our chickens, read our chicken page including cute videos.

-Are you wondering where our Dexter cattle went?
-We had such fun watching them grow from 6-mos-old weanlings to 2-yr-old mature heifers.
-A wonderful family purchased them in 2019 to start their Dexter breeding program so they've moved on to a new home to do an important job.
+If you've been following us for many years, you may be wondering where our Dexter cattle went.
+We had such fun watching them grow from 6-mos-old weanlings to 2-yr-old mature heifers but they weren't the best "petting zoo" animals for our farm-stay as they got bigger (the mini-donkeys are a much better fit and cattle/donkey feeding needs weren't very compatible).
+A wonderful family purchased Wilma and Betty in 2019 to start their Dexter breeding program so they've moved on to a new home to do an important job.

 Please don't feed our animals except treats approved/provided by us - the mini donkeys could choke if you give them a carrot, and it has caused problems with our horses too.